techouse/qs/README.md

 );
 ```

-Properties that are [Undefined] will be omitted entirely:
+Properties set to [Undefined] are omitted entirely:

 ```dart
 expect(